 We are going to look at some concepts in the Book of Esther which will help us understand this book in a deeper way.
-As usual in our “concepts” series, we will not be doing a verse by verse study but we will go over concepts, idioms, phrases and the eschatology that is presented.
+So far in our “concepts” series, we have not been doing a verse by verse study, but in later books we will.
+However, in Esther, we not be doing that quite yet, but we will go over concepts, idioms, phrases and the eschatology that is presented.

 Like many books in the Tanak, the author of Esther is not known, but Jewish tradition says it was Esther and Mordechai, and later redacted by the Men of the Great Assembly.
 It takes place after the Babylonian Exile when Persia was reigning.
 The story is set in Susa (Shushan) and it was the royal city of the Persians, not the Medes.
 The modern day city of Shush in Iran is the site of ancient Susa and there are several archaeological sites there today.